 Item Maximum

 Virtual CPUs on 32-bit guests 32

 Virtual CPUs on 64-bit guests 64

 Virtual RAM on 32-bit guests 64 GB

 Virtual RAM on 64-bit guests 256 GB

 NoteVirtual RAM support has been increased to 1024 GB for the following guest operating systems in an Oracle VM Release 3.4.4 or later environment:• Microsoft Windows Server 2016• Microsoft Windows Server 2012 R2• Microsoft Windows Server 2012 R2

-Virtual disks 40 The number of virtual disks includes the number of virtual NICs.
-See Note.
+Virtual disks / NICs 40 virtual disks / 8 virtual NICs

-Virtual NICs 8 The number of virtual NICs are included in the number of virtual disks.
-See Note.

-The number of virtual disks includes the number of virtual NICs.
+The maximum number of virtual disks includes the number of virtual NICs.
 If there are eight virtual NICs, only 32 virtual disks are supported.
-Virtual disks are assigned a higher priority than virtual NICs.
-If a virtual machine is configured with eight virtual NICs, and 35 virtual disks, then 35 disks are created, and five virtual NICs.
+However, virtual disks are assigned a higher priority than virtual NICs.
+If you configure a virtual machine with 35 virtual disks and 8 virtual NICs, then 35 virtual disks and five virtual NICs are created.